BahnMiFPS/rep-rental/README.md

 ## **👋Introduction**

-This is a multi-framework/ standalone vehicle rental script.
+This is a standalone vehicle rental script for FiveM.

 Features:

-- Rent vehicles at multiple locations.
 - Custom License Plates for Rented Vehicles.
 - A rental paper that can be used to give keys for disconnected players.
+- Multiple locales support.
-- Simple, lore-friendly UI
+- Simple, lore-friendly UI.

 ---